SirJonthe/retro3d/README.md

 Retro3d comes with an input device based around SDL.

 The input device makes interfacing with input devices abstract.
-Instead of querying if a button is pressed the used queries whether an action has been performed (instead of checking if SPACE is pressed, the used checks if "jump" is active).
+Instead of querying if a button is pressed the user queries whether an action has been performed (instead of checking if SPACE is pressed, the user checks if "jump" is active).

 The input component of the engine is implemented as a platform independent device.
 Users of retro3d can implement their own input devices that adhere to the input device interface.